 Things break.
 Everything we own, from air conditioners to zippers, eventually wear out or stops working.
 We can toss them and get new stuff — or we can try to repair them.
-The Fix-It Club offers ten really good reasons to repair or recycle household things that break:
+The Fix-It Club offers ten really good reasons to repair or recycle automotive and household things that break:

-- You can be a smarter consumer by knowing how things work and what to do if they don't: appliances, heaters, air conditioners, mowers, plumbing, electronics, clocks, paint, flooring and more.
+- You can be a smarter consumer by knowing how things work and what to do if they don't: cars, appliances, heaters, air conditioners, mowers, plumbing, electronics, clocks, paint, flooring and more.

 - You can save money by not having to replace things that you easily can repair.
 It might just need a fuse, a new electrical cord, or a screw tightened.
 You can do that!